 Tuition fee invoices are displayed in a student’s eVision portal, the University of Otago does not post printed invoices to students.

 Students registering for study at the start of the academic year are required to pay all fees enrolled for by 10 February 2015.
 Students registering for second semester study only, must pay fees by 10 July 2015.
 Summer School fees are payable by 5.00pm on 9 January 2015.

 A late payment fee of $100 will be charged if accounts are not paid by the due date.

-If a student increases his or her programme of study during the year by adding one or more papers, the additional tuition fee for those papers is payable as soon as the change of course is registered.
+If a student increases his or her programme of study during the year by adding one or more papers, the additional tuition fee for those papers is payable 7 days from when the change of course is registered.

 Method of Payment

 Fees must be paid in New Zealand Dollars and can be paid by any one of the following means:

 Cash, cheque or eftpos (subject to individual bank limits) paid directly to Revenue Management Office - Cashiers in the basement of the Clocktower.